Tool Studio¶

 Everything |

 Per-tool include / exclude rules layer on top: name-add → tag-add → category-add → name-remove → tag-remove → category-remove.
-The Tool MCP Server Setting drawer exposes include-by-tag / -category / -name and exclude-by-tag / -name; exclude.categories is data-supported but currently only reachable via CLI / yaml override.
+These rules are configured at setup - the desktop launcher's Default MCP Tools card (include-by-tag / -category / -name, exclude-by-tag / -name) or CLI / yaml; exclude.categories is data-supported but currently only reachable via CLI / yaml override.

 Where preset choices live¶

-- Default MCP Tools card inside the desktop launcher's config editor — for picking the preset on first launch and adjusting it on any later configuration session.
-See Getting Started → Default MCP Tools Curation.
+- Default MCP Tools card inside the desktop launcher's config editor - pick the preset on first launch and adjust it on any later configuration session.
+See Desktop App → Default MCP Tools Curation.

 CLI / yaml override¶